Atami Castle 熱海城

 However, it is in the style of castles built in the Momoyama period.
 This is why you may find that its external architecture seems rather similar to other structures from that era, such as Osaka Castle .

-Today, Atami Castle is a one-stop tourism facility where you can explore different aspects of Japanese culture, from donning Edo-period samurai costumes to viewing erotic ukiyo-e displays.
+These days, Atami Castle is a one-stop tourism facility where you can explore different aspects of Japanese culture, from donning Edo-period samurai costumes to viewing erotic ukiyo-e displays.

 The castle also pays tribute to its more historic brethren through an exhibition on other castles in Japan.

 But the real highlight is the view from the castle's top floor overlooking Sagami Bay.
 It is particularly stunning in the spring when the cherry trees are in bloom.
-Summer is another popular time to visit because the castle is a prime viewing spot for the Atami Marine Fireworks .
+Summer is another popular time to visit because the front of the castle is a prime viewing spot for the Atami Marine Fireworks .